Rahul Gandhi forgets to sign after Parliament oath, gets nudge from Rajnath

 He had also contested from his traditional Amethi constituency in Uttar Pradesh, but was defeated by BJP leader and Union Minister Smriti Irani by a margin of over 55,000 votes.

-Minutes before taking oath, he tweeted, "Representing Wayanad, Kerala, I begin my new innings in Parliament by taking my oath this afternoon, affirming that I will bear true faith and allegiance to the Constitution of India.
+Minutes before taking oath, he tweeted, "Representing Wayanad, Kerala, I begin my new innings in Parliament by taking my oath this afternoon, affirming that I will bear true faith and allegiance to the Constitution of India".